jonnonz1/nz-statute-book/acts/public/1992/health-and-safety-in-employment-act-1992.md

   (b) any information that the Secretary is aware of relating to whether an enforcement authority has taken prosecution action as described in section 54A(2)(b).
 (3) In this section and section 54A, enforcement authority includes the New Zealand Police, the Civil Aviation Authority, the New Zealand Transport Agency, and Maritime New Zealand.

-### 54A Laying information
+### 54A Filing charging document
-(1) An inspector may lay an information in respect of an offence under this Act unless an infringement notice has been issued to the same defendant in respect of the same matter.
+(1) An inspector may file a charging document in respect of an offence under this Act unless an infringement notice has been issued to the same defendant in respect of the same matter.
-(2) A person other than an inspector may lay an information in respect of an offence under this Act only if— (a) an inspector or another person has not taken enforcement action against any possible defendant in respect of the same matter; and
+(2) A person other than an inspector may file a charging document in respect of an offence under this Act only if— (a) an inspector or another person has not taken enforcement action against any possible defendant in respect of the same matter; and
   (b) an enforcement authority has not taken prosecution action under any other Act against any possible defendant in respect of the same incident, situation, or set of circumstances; and
   (c) any person has received notification from the Secretary under section 54(2) that an inspector has not and will not take enforcement action against any possible defendant in respect of the same matter.
-(3) Despite subsection (2)(b), a person may lay an information even though an enforcement authority has taken prosecution action if—
+(3) Despite subsection (2)(b), a person may file a charging document even though an enforcement authority has taken prosecution action if—
-  (a) the person has leave of the court to lay the information; and (b) subsection (2)(a) and (c) is complied with.
+  (a) the person has leave of the court to file the charging document; and (b) subsection (2)(a) and (c) is complied with.

-### 54B Time limit for laying information
+### 54B Time limit for filing charging document
-(1) An information in respect of an offence against this Act may be laid at any time within 6 months after the earlier of— (a) the date when the incident, situation, or set of circumstances to which the offence relates first became known to an inspector; or
+(1) Despite anything to the contrary in section 25 of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act ends on the date that is 6 months after the earlier of—
+  (a) the date when the incident, situation, or set of circumstances to which the offence relates first became known to an inspector; or
   (b) the date when the incident, situation, or set of circumstances to which the offence relates should reasonably have become known to an inspector.
 (2) This section is subject to sections 54C and 54D.

-### 54C Extension of time for person other than inspector to lay information
+### 54C Extension of time for person other than inspector to file charging document
 (1) This section applies if—
   (a) an inspector or another person has not taken enforcement action in respect of a matter; and (b) the Secretary has notified relevant persons under section 54(2)(a) that an inspector has not and will not take enforcement action against any possible defendant in respect of the matter.
-(2) On application, the District Court may extend the time for a person other than an inspector to lay an information.
+(2) On application, the District Court may extend the time for a person other than an inspector to file a charging document.
 (3) An application under subsection (2) must be made within 1 month after receiving notice from the Secretary under subsection (1)(b).
-(4) The court must not grant an extension of time unless it is satisfied— (a) that another person wishes to decide whether to lay an information in respect of that matter; and (b) it is unreasonable, having regard to the time taken by an inspector to respond to the matter, to expect, or to have expected, the person to make that decision before the 6-month period referred to in section 54B expires; and
+(4) The court must not grant an extension of time unless it is satisfied— (a) that another person wishes to decide whether to file a charging document in respect of that matter; and (b) it is unreasonable, having regard to the time taken by an inspector to respond to the matter, to expect, or to have expected, the person to make that decision before the 6-month period referred to in section 54B expires; and
   (c) an application under section 54D has not been made.
 (5) The court must give the following persons an opportunity to be heard:
   (a) the person seeking the extension:
   (b) any proposed defendant:
-  (c) any other person who has an interest in whether or not an information should be laid, being a person described in section 54(1).
+  (c) any other person who has an interest in whether or not a charging document should be filed, being a person described in section 54(1).

-### 54D Extension of time if inspector needs longer to decide whether to lay information
+### 54D Extension of time if inspector needs longer to decide whether to file charging document
-(1) This section applies if an inspector considers that he or she will not be able to lay an information by the end of the 6-month period referred to in section 54B.
+(1) This section applies if an inspector considers that he or she will not be able to file a charging document by the end of the 6-month period referred to in section 54B.
-(2) On application, the District Court may extend the time for laying an information.
+(2) On application, the District Court may extend the time for filing a charging document.
 (3) An application under subsection (2) must be made within the 6-month period.
-(4) The court must not grant an extension unless it is satisfied that— (a) an inspector reasonably requires longer than the 6-month period to decide whether to lay an information; and (b) the reason for requiring the longer period is that the investigation of the events and issues surrounding the alleged offence is complex or time consuming; and
+(4) The court must not grant an extension unless it is satisfied that— (a) an inspector reasonably requires longer than the 6-month period to decide whether to file a charging document; and (b) the reason for requiring the longer period is that the investigation of the events and issues surrounding the alleged offence is complex or time consuming; and
-  (c) it is in the public interest in the circumstances that an information is able to be laid after the 6-month period expires; and
+  (c) it is in the public interest in the circumstances that a charging document is able to be filed after the 6-month period expires; and
-  (d) laying the information after the 6-month period expires will not unfairly prejudice the proposed defendant in defending the charge.
+  (d) filing the charging document after the 6-month period expires will not unfairly prejudice the proposed defendant in defending the charge.
 (5) The court must give the following persons an opportunity to be heard:
   (a) the person seeking the extension:
   (b) the proposed defendant:
-  (c) any other person who has an interest in whether or not an information should be laid, being a person described in section 54(1).
+  (c) any other person who has an interest in whether or not a charging document should be filed, being a person described in section 54(1).

 ### 54E Continuing or repeated matters
 Nothing in this Act prevents the taking of enforcement action by an inspector or another person in respect of a matter, despite enforcement action having been taken in respect of the matter, if the matter is continuing or repeated.

 ### 55 Other provisions relating to offences
-(1) An information laid by an inspector in respect of any offence against this Act may be proceeded with and conducted by the informant, any other inspector, or any other person permitted by the court to proceed with and conduct it.
+(1) A proceeding commenced by an inspector in respect of any offence against this Act may be proceeded with and conducted by that inspector, any other inspector, or any other person permitted by the court to proceed with and conduct it.
 (2) For the purposes of subsection (1), no person shall be called on to prove that— (a) the person is an inspector; or
-  (b) an information was laid by an inspector.
+  (b) proceedings were commenced by an inspector.
-(3) In any proceedings for an offence against this Act in respect of a duty imposed by this Act on employers or persons who control places of work, it is enough to state the name or title under which a person who or that is ostensibly an employer or such a person is usually known or appears to carry on business; and the court may from time to time amend the indictment or information as to the actual name of the defendant.
+(3) In any proceedings for an offence against this Act in respect of a duty imposed by this Act on employers or persons who control places of work, it is enough to state the name or title under which a person who or that is ostensibly an employer or such a person is usually known or appears to carry on business; and the court may from time to time amend the charge as to the actual name of the defendant.
 (3A) Subsection (3) is subject to section 3(2).
 (4) In addition to any penalty imposed, a court may require a person convicted of an offence against this Act to remedy any matter in respect of which the person was convicted.
-(5) An inspector may lay an information for an offence against the Department of Labour, or any other agency designated under section 28B to administer this Act, only with the authority of the Solicitor-General.
+(5) An inspector may file a charging document for an offence against the Department of Labour, or any other agency designated under section 28B to administer this Act, only with the authority of the Solicitor-General.
 (6) If the Solicitor-General gives authority under subsection (5), the inspector must be represented in the proceedings by the Crown Solicitor.

 ### 56 Offences by bodies corporate or Crown organisations